| Title: | Genetic Algorithm and Particle Swarm Optimization |

 further arguments (currently ignored) |

-This function allows to use particle swarm algorithm for numeric global optimization of real-valued functions.
+This function allows the use of the particle swarm algorithm for numeric global optimization of real-valued functions.

 fn |